Sharath424/Spring-Boot-2.7.8/README.md

 ```

-## Todo Service for retriving the list
+## Todo Service for retrieving the list
 <br>

 We have a created a simple Todo bean with the ID, the description of the Todo, the Todo target date, and an indicator for the completion status.
 We added a constructor and getters for all fields.